-Major Development Plan approval shall be required for mineral extraction activities, in accordance with the following requirements.
-For mineral extraction operations existing on [Date of original adoption of this provision] Major Development Plan approval shall be required if the operation expands beyond the limits of excavation at the time of Ordinance adoption.
+Major Development Review approval shall be required for mineral extraction activities, in accordance with the following requirements.
+For mineral extraction operations existing on May 7, 1997, Major Development Review approval shall be required if the operation expands beyond the limits of excavation as of the effective date of this Ordinance.